Trevahok/sugrfree-rest/README.md

 /step/:id/ingredients/:ingredientId/nutrients |  GET, POST | List , Creation of nutrients of an ingredient nested in a Step /step/:id/ingredients/:ingredientId/nutrients/:nutrientsId |  GET, PUT, DELETE | Detail , Update, Delete of a nutrient nested in an Ingredient nested in a Step

-##### Minutiae

-- Each controller is bound with a EmbedDocument whose name is given by `this.key` .
-- Each controller is bound with a Joi Schema object referenced by `this.schema` .
-- The instance for the Controller is provided by `req.instance` .
-- The mongooseArray object is accessed by `req.instance[this.key]` .